Abdominal pain - children under age 12Stomach pain in children; Pain - abdomen - children; Abdominal cramps in children; Belly ache in children

-- Cramp-like pain is usually not serious, and is more likely to be due to gas and bloating.
+- Cramp-like pain is likely to be due to gas and bloating.
 It is often followed by diarrhea.
-More worrisome signs include pain that occurs more often, lasts longer (more than 24 hours), or has a fever with it.
+It is usually not serious.

 - Colicky pain is pain that comes in waves, usually starts and ends suddenly, and is often severe.

 - Localized pain is pain in only one area of the belly.
 Your child may be having problems with their appendix, gallbladder, a hernia (twisted bowel), ovary, testicles, or stomach (ulcers).